swisskyrepo/Wordpresscan/README.md

 # Wordpresscan
-A simple Wordpress scanner written in python based on the work of WPScan (Ruby version)
+A simple Wordpress scanner written in python based on the work of WPScan (Ruby version), some features are inspired by WPSeku.

 ## Disclaimer
 ```
-The author of this github is not responsible for misuse or for any damage that you may cause!
+The authors of this github are not responsible for misuse or for any damage that you may cause!
 You agree that you use this software at your own risk.
 ```